 Other key features of this model include the following:

-– The model follows best practice financial modelling guidelines and includes instructions, line item explanations, checks and input validations;
+– The model follows good practice financial modeling guidelines and includes instructions, line item explanations, checks, and input validations;

 – The model contains a flexible timeline that allows for a mix of Actual and Forecast period across a 5-year period.
 This allows projections to be easily rolled forward;

-– Timeline is split on a quarterly basis and summarised on an annual basis;
+– Timeline is split on a monthly basis and summarised on an annual basis;

 – The model allows for the following number of underlying categories for each line item (these can be easily expanded if required):

-– Business Name, currency, starting projection period are fully customisable;
+– Business Name, currency, starting projection period are fully customizable;

-– Revenue, Cost and Fixed Asset descriptions are fully customisable;
+– Revenue, Cost and Fixed Asset descriptions are fully customizable;

 – The model included an integrated discounted cash flow valuation using the projected cash flow outputs;

-– The model includes a checks dashboard which summarises all the checks included in the various tabs making it easier to identify any errors.
+– The model includes a checks dashboard that summarises all the checks included in the various tabs making it easier to identify any errors.

-If you require any be-spoke modifications to the tool, we are more than happy to assist with this.
-Please send contact us on: [email protected]
+If you require any bespoke modifications to the tool, we are more than happy to assist with this.
+Please contact us on: [email protected] for more information.

-We are a small team of financial modelling professionals with experience working in Big 4 Business Modelling teams and strong experience supporting businesses with their financial planning and decision support needs.
-Our aim is to provide robust and easy-to-use tools that follow best practice financial modelling guidelines and assist individuals and businesses with common financial planning and analysis processes.
+We are a small team of financial modeling professionals with experience working in big 4 business modeling teams and strong experience supporting businesses with their financial planning and decision support needs.
+Our aim is to provide robust and easy-to-use tools that follow good practice financial modeling guidelines and assist individuals and businesses with common financial planning and analysis processes.

-We are keen to make sure our customers are fully satisfied with the tools / models they purchase and will be more than happy to assist with any questions or support required following or in advance of purchase.
+We are keen to make sure our customers are satisfied with the tools/models they purchase and will be more than happy to assist with any questions or support required following or in advance of purchase.

-We are also always keen to receive feedback so please do let us know what you think of our products/offering by sending us a message or submitting a review.
+We are also always keen to receive feedback so please do let us know what you think of our models by sending us a message.